SM

 The now-Plymouth Argyle boss ended the 3-0 win with two strikes to his name and also notched a brace against Croatia in the Three Lions' final group game, sending more tongues wagging about England's new boy wonder.

-As the youngest player in England's Euro 2024 squad is 19-year-old Kobbie Mainoo, Rooney's record will remain untouched for at least another four years.
+As the youngest player in England's Euro 2024 squad was 19-year-old Kobbie Mainoo - who has still impressed at the Euros and is the youngest Three Lions player to start a major tournament semi-final - Rooney's record will remain untouched for at least another four years.

 Oldest player - Peter Shilton (Euro 1988)